kings-ai-rg/kings-ai-rg.github.io/_posts/2025-03-07-international-AI-safety-report.md

 related_publications: true
 ---

-**[Israel Mason-Williams](https://www.linkedin.com/in/israelfmw/)**, **[Nathalie Kirch](https://www.linkedin.com/in/nathaliekirch/)** and **[Archie Sage](https://www.linkedin.com/in/archie-sage-3388bb260/)** will be presenting a summary of the of International AI Safety Report {% cite bengio2025international %}
+**[Israel Mason-Williams](https://www.linkedin.com/in/israelfmw/)**, **[Nathalie Kirch](https://www.linkedin.com/in/nathaliekirch/)** and **[Archie Sage](https://www.linkedin.com/in/archie-sage-3388bb260/)** presented a summary of the  International AI Safety Report {% cite bengio2025international %}

 **_Abstract_**

-This series of talks presents key insights from the latest International Safety Report, a comprehensive analysis of the three sections comprising Capabilities of general-purpose AI, Risks, and Technical approaches to risk management.
+This series of talks presented key insights from the latest International Safety Report, a comprehensive analysis of the three sections comprising Capabilities of general-purpose AI, Risks, and Technical approaches to risk management.
 Drawing on data from government agencies, industry leaders, and international organizations, the report highlights critical opinions surrounding Safe AI development.
-Attendees will gain a perspective on evolving safety standards, regulatory frameworks, and the role of technology and cross-border collaboration in mitigating risk.
+Antendees gained a perspective on evolving safety standards, regulatory frameworks, and the role of technology and collaboration in mitigating risk.

 **Updates**